Ravn-Tech/HyperTag/README.md

 File organization made easy.
 HyperTag let's humans intuitively express how they think about their files using tags.

+**Objective Function**: Minimize time between a thought and access to all relevant files.

 ## Install
 Available on [PyPI](https://pypi.org/project/hypertag/)